L'Oreal says it has resources to buy back Nestle's stake

-PARIS French cosmetics giant L'Oreal (OREP.PA) said it could raise enough cash to buy the 23 billion euro (19 billion pounds) stake Nestle NESN.VX holds in it but steered clear of pledging to make such a move.
+PARIS French cosmetics giant L'Oreal (OREP.PA) said it could raise enough cash to buy the 23 billion euro ($30 billion) stake Nestle NESN.VX holds in it but steered clear of pledging to make such a move.

 The Paris-based group was responding to a suggestion by Nestle this week that it could sell its 29.5 percent stake from April, having decided not to renew its purchase contract with the L'Oreal founding family Bettencourt.